leangjia/blender_docs/trunk/blender_docs/manual/render/cycles/gpu_rendering.rst

 CUDA Error: Out of memory
 -------------------------

-This usually means there is not enough memory to store the scene on the GPU.
+This usually means there is not enough memory to store the scene for use by the GPU.
-We can currently only render scenes that fit in graphics card memory, and this is usually smaller than that of the CPU.
-See above for more details.

 .. note::

-   One way to reduce memory usage is by using smaller resolutions for textures.
+   One way to reduce memory usage is by using smaller resolution for texture.
-   For example, 8k, 4k, 2k, and 1k image textures take up respectively 256MB, 64MB, 16MB and 4MB of memory.

 The Nvidia OpenGL driver lost connection with the display driver